akhi63/Automation/README.md

 including login, adding items to the cart, checkout, and logout.

 ## Project Overview
-The tests are designed to ensure the core functionality of the SauceDemo website is working as expected.
-They simulate a user interacting with the site, performing actions like adding products to the cart, going through the checkout process, and verifying order confirmation.
-The tests also include resetting the application state and logging out.
+The tests are made to check if the main parts of the SauceDemo website are working as they expected.
+They act like a person using the site, doing things like adding items to the cart, going through the checkout steps, and checking if the order is correct.
+The tests also include resetting the website and logging out.

 ## Technologies Used